slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 And once your philosophy has inverted upon itself, it becomes corrupt.
 Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
 What was once progressive becomes regressive.
 You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.
 -->

-> *'For the friends: everything.
-For the others: the law.' -- paraphrased from Machiavelli*
+> *"For the friends: everything.
+For the others: the law."
+-- paraphrased from Machiavelli*

 Politicians hate risk.
 Decisions are made on the lowest risk of offending people.

 To reduce corruption diminish people involved on analogic processes.
 Politicians don’t get educated, they get bought.

-> *'Favors granted always become defined as rights.' -- Saul Alinsky*
+> *"Favors granted always become defined as rights."
+-- Saul Alinsky*

-> *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
+> *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*

-> *'Justice will not be served until those who are unaffected are as outraged as those who are.' -- Benjamin Franklin*
+> *"Justice will not be served until those who are unaffected are as outraged as those who are."
+-- Benjamin Franklin*

-> *'I love individuals.
+> *"I love individuals.
 I hate groups of people.
 I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
-But I love individuals.' -- George Carlin*
+But I love individuals."
+-- George Carlin*

-> *'The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum.' -- Noam Chomsky*
+> *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
+-- Noam Chomsky*

-> *'When a Democrat is elected, buy gun and ammo stocks.
+> *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks.'*

-> *'Good fences make good neighbors.'*
+> *"Good fences make good neighbors.'*

-> *'The moment you cross a second border, you are an economic migrant, not a refugee.'*
+> *"The moment you cross a second border, you are an economic migrant, not a refugee.'*

-> *'Populism is what we call democracy when we don't like the outcome.' -- Naval Ravikant*
+> *"Populism is what we call democracy when we don't like the outcome."
+-- Naval Ravikant*

 Multicultural is by absurdum the true monocultural.

-> *'Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
-It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules.' -- George Carlin*
+> *"Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
+It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules."
+-- George Carlin*

 <!--
+> *"Não há direitos sem obrigações e viceversa."
+-- EF*
-> *'Não há direitos sem obrigações e viceversa.' -- EF* Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
+Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
 -->